MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Building-Scale CHP (P1)

 This OpenStudio measure adds a `GeneratorMicroTurbineHeatRecovery` object to the supply side of plant loop with a water heater.
 The micro turbine provides electricity generation and service water heating through exhaust air heat recovery.
-This object is translated to the EnergyPlus object `Generator:MicroTurbine` for simulation, which is a Capstone C65 from the EnergyPlus `HeatRecoveryPlantLoopAuto.idf` example file (and others) as shown below.
+This object is translated to the EnergyPlus object `Generator:MicroTurbine` for simulation, which for this measure is a Capstone C65 from the EnergyPlus `HeatRecoveryPlantLoopAuto.idf` example file (and others) as shown below.

 ```
 Generator:MicroTurbine,